 Make sure you allow enough time for a drink at the bar, which is under the control of legendary bar man Brian Silva, who has worked at some of London’s best cocktail bars.
 This won’t be a problem though, as Balthazar London is a place where you’ll want to linger all day.

-Balthazar London will eventually be open for breakfast, lunch, afternoon tea and dinner, plus weekend brunch, with food available all day long, although only dinner will be available until March.
+Balthazar London is open for breakfast, lunch, afternoon tea and dinner, plus weekend brunch, with food available all day long.
+There is also an excellent private dining room with its own bar area (much like sister restaurant, 34 in Mayfair).

 As in New York, Balthazar London has a boulangerie next door, which has some wonderful bead that they also serve in the restaurant.